HainanXu/House-price-prediction/README.md

 # Multivariate Analysis

-A place to record my progress in learning Multivariate Analysis( Stats 4M) !
+A place to record my progress in Multivariate Analysis!
-Learned how to use R markdown.

-Note:

-A statistical technique:PCA
-Principal component analysis
-Data sets: "heptathlon"/
+PCA/LDA